Behshahr: Overview

 The name Behshahr literally means "fine city".
 It includes many historical sites such as Behshahr the home of Abbas the Great, Cheshmeh Emarat Palace, Baghe Shah Gardens and the Chit Sazi weaving factor Abbas Abbad which is famous for its greenery and beauty and also its historic significance is a major tourism attraction.
 There is a road which leads up to a mountain through the jungle.
 In the touristic Abbas Abbad, the jungle surrounds a lake with a semi-destroyed castle in the middle.
 The castle once belonged to the Shah Abbas.

 Behshahr is home to many famous Iranian figures ranging from actors to political figures.
 One of the more famous political figures from Behshahr is Ahmad Tavakkoli who once was a presidential candidate.
 Every year, famous members of the Iranian entertainment industry gather in Behshahr in a ceremony rewarding entertainers.
 More recently, such members included Parviz Parastui.

 The city of Behshahr is an industrial city which produces Tokhme, vegetable oil, and a dish-soap known as Rika.
 Rika is the local term for son.
 Behshahr is home to Behshahr Industrial Company which is the biggest producer of vegetable oil in Iran since 1951.

 Recently, after scavenging near the suburbs of Behshahr, an ancient town was discovered which included nearly a thousand corpses of children to middle-aged men.
 The corpses had heights above the modern typical heights.
 In the area, gold and jars were found.

+Neighborhoods

+The city consists of several neighborhoods, some of them used to be villages which were later added to the city's urban area in 20th century.